sudhakarsp06/angular2-alerts/README.md

 type can be 'error', 'success'  or 'warn'

+## Incude it in the HTML

+Open app.component.html file and add the below line
+<app-alerts></app-alerts>

 ## You can add more types

 Open the file '<path>/component/alerts/alerts.config.ts' and edit the lines under "AlertsConfigData".
 You can add more types and configure the alert popup colours and background colours here.